Freehold Report and Valuation Breakdown

 The values attributed to the property are in the context of the valuation for a lease extension under the 1993 Act and must not be taken as a valuation of the property as a realisation price should it be offered for sale.

-I attach a copy of my valuation from which you can see that in my opinion the compensation to be paid to the freeholder for an extension to the lease of this flat, in accordance with the 1993 Act, is £17,943.
+In my opinion the compensation to be paid to the freeholder for an extension to the lease of this flat, in accordance with the 1993 Act, is £17,943.

 The Counter Notice to be served on the tenant must admit or deny the tenant’s right to a new lease (there are very few grounds for denying the right) and state which parts of the Notice are accepted and which parts (usually the price) are not accepted.
 It is most likely that the figure in the tenant’s Notice is an ‘opening shot’ (although it must be realistic) with room left for negotiation.